niverovskiinn/github_search/README.md

 The Flutter project for searching github repositories using isolates for making parallel requests.

+## Info

+You can add your git token to utils/configs.dart for using API with more convenient requests limit

 ### Technology stack

 API: GitHub API (https://api.github.com)